Real-world English Practice | Podcast Interview

 English Guidance for Online Learners

-If you’re not joining a holiday but still want support, I also offer a one-to-one Needs Analysis session.
+If you’re not joining a holiday but still want support, I also offer a one-to-one Review and Revive session.
 It’s designed to help you figure out what kind of English support will move you forward — whether that’s a teacher, a coach, or a specific course.
 It’s ideal for adults who feel stuck or overwhelmed and want a clear next step.

 The 3 Word Story Competition